This page will be updated as new information becomes available.

 Can I find my own placement or internship?

 If you’ve identified a placement or internship agency, you should speak with the SP2 Field Office in the MSW Program, or with your academic adviser or program coordinator in other programs, before speaking with any agency about placement or internship.

-When will a decision about spring be made?
+When will a decision about fall 2021 be made?

-There is little to no predictability regarding this pandemic, and while we hope there will be vaccine by the end of this year as has been stated, there are no guarantees.
-With our without the vaccine, we do not yet know what the state of the virus will be at the end of this year.
+There is little to no predictability regarding this pandemic, and while we are unsure when vaccines will be available to the Penn community, there are no guarantees.
+With or without the vaccine, we do not know when we will receive a clearance from the Department of Health.
 As further information becomes available, we will include that in our regular communications to you.

 How will exams be handled while hybrid?

 The format and administration of exams will be determined by each instructor.

 If you will be on campus and you do not have your PennCard or your PennCard has expired, then you will need to get a new PennCard to get into the various buildings on campus.
 If you are a current student, please email the PennCard Center at firstname.lastname@example.org for an appointment to get your replacement PennCard.
 If you are a new student, then please visit Campus Express.

 If you will be remote in the spring, please be assured that, regardless of your return date, your access to PennKey-protected electronic resources is not dependent on your PennCard so there is no need to replace your PennCard prior to your return to campus.
 You will be able to make an appointment to renew your card when you return to campus.